 “We are establishing a large engineering presence in Singapore.
-With its central location in Asia, diverse demographic, and a strong pool of technical talent, Singapore is well suited to be a key engineering hub.” – Google, Jan 26th.
+With its central location in Asia, a diverse demographic, and a strong pool of technical talent, Singapore is well suited to be a key engineering hub.” – Google, Jan 26th.

-It’s office here happens to be the headquarters for its Asia Pacific business, which started off with seven people about 10 years ago and now has over 200 employees.
-This will be great for local developers to latch on as inspiration to work in an international environment.
+It’s an office here happens to be the headquarters for its Asia Pacific business, which started off with seven people about 10 years ago and now has over 200 employees.
+This will be great for local developers to latch on as an inspiration to work in an international environment.

 the grassroots.
 With a healthy share of tech conferences in recent years i.e PyCon, RedDotRubyConf, and DevFest, the vibrancy that meets this ecosystem is certainly encouraging for the budding young developer in Singapore, who will have the privilege of exposure to topics that range from engineering to user experience design.
 As this growth takes off, this nascent community has plenty to look forward to as the lifeblood of a Smart Nation.